Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Introduction

 Our quantitative analysis reveals that the frame-dragging effect on a quantum clock is exceedingly small under any realistic laboratory conditions.
 This suppression arises from the fact that the effect scales with the angular momentum of the rotating source and inversely with the fourth power of the speed of light.
 Even when employing large and fast-rotating source masses, the resulting proper-time difference remains far below the threshold of detectability.

 The results highlight the limitations of tabletop experiments in accessing the quantum aspects of post-Newtonian gravity.
-While gravitational effects in the Newtonian regime may permit experimental tests of quantum gravitational phenomena, such as entanglement mediation, non-static contributions like frame-dragging appear to be experimentally inaccessible where gravitational signatures are too small to be observed.
+While gravitational effects in the Newtonian regime may permit experimental tests of quantum gravitational phenomena, such as entanglement generation, non-static contributions like frame-dragging appear to be experimentally inaccessible where gravitational signatures are too small to be observed.
 By making this boundary explicit, our study helps delineate the range of gravitational phenomena that are accessible to current and near-future quantum experiments.
-It also provides theoretical benchmarks for future proposals aiming to detect post-Newtonian quantum effects, thereby contributing to the design of quantum gravity verification schemes.

 The structure of this paper is as follows. \rSec{background} provides some background relevant to our study.
-In \rSec{qCSS}, we introduce the minimal theoretical framework describing the behavior of quantum clock particles in nonstatic but stationary curved spacetimes. \rSec{SMRMO} evaluates the proper-time difference arising from the gravitomagnetic clock effect within this framework.
-In \rSec{CIE}, we analyze the quantum clock interferometry test and its application to detecting gravitationally mediated entanglement. \rSec{qEP} discusses the implications of the quantum equivalence principle in our setting.
+In \rSec{qCSS}, we introduce the theoretical framework describing the behavior of quantum clock particles in nonstatic but stationary curved spacetimes. \rSec{SMRMO} evaluates the proper-time difference arising from the frame-dragging effect within this framework.
+In \rSec{CIE}, we analyze the quantum clock interferometry test and its application to detecting gravity-induced entanglement. \rSec{qEP} discusses the implications of the quantum equivalence principle in our setting.
 Finally, \rSec{discussion} presents our concluding discussion.
-Throughout this paper, the speed of light is denoted by $c$, the gravitational constant by $G$, and the reduced Planck constant by $\hbar$.